Disclosure: This post may contain affiliate links.

 - Preheat oven to 350°.

-- Bake dessert for 35-45 minutes, or until fruit is bubbling around the edges and the top is golden brown.
+- Bake the crisp for 35-40 minutes, or until fruit is bubbling around the edges and the top is golden brown.

-- Remove from oven, wait 5-10 minutes before digging in; it's delicious eaten on its own or with ice cream, just saying!
+- Remove dessert from the oven, wait 5-10 minutes before digging in; it's delicious eaten on its own or with ice cream.